Trade Stock Indices

 Charts

-A stock chart provides a visual representation of trading prices (drawn on the y-axis) against time (drawn on the x-axis) for indices.
-The movement of market prices is plotted & drawn on these charts.
-The chart can be drawn as candle charts like the one below or as line charts or bar charts.
+A stock chart is a picture that shows how trading prices (on the side going up and down) change over time (on the side going left to right) for indices.
+The way market prices move is marked and drawn on these charts.
+The chart can be drawn as candle charts like the one below, or as line charts or bar charts.

 Chart Candlestick Charts - Chart - Draw Candles Charts on Trading Platform